KindleModding/kindlemodding.github.io/content/kindle-apps-and-services/_index.md

 An LIPC event has a source service, an event name, and an optional list of int/string parameters.

 LIPC events are identical to DBus signals with a specific format.
-The path is always `/default`, a name set to `interface.member`, where `interface` is the LIPC service name and `member` is the LIPC event name.
+The path is always `/default` and the name set to `interface.member`, where `interface` is the LIPC service name and `member` is the LIPC event name.

 Events can have `int32` or `string` DBus types as the payload.